xdevplatform/search-tweets-python/examples/base_readme.rst

 Features
 ========

+- Supports 30-day Search and Full Archive Search (not the standard Search API).
 - Command-line utility is pipeable to other tools (e.g., ``jq``).
 - Automatically handles pagination of results with specifiable limits
 - Delivers a stream of data to the user for low in-memory requirements